 When the wound in your donor area has healed after FUT, you’ll be left with a thin but visible scar.
 In most cases, the hair transplant scar will eventually be hidden by your hair growth, especially if you wear your hair long.
 If you choose to crop your hair short, the scar may be visible.

 FUE procedures leave little to no scarring.
 The follicle extraction method is cleaner than the strip method used in FUT.
 The small scabs that form will eventually heal completely, offering a more natural look.
+See close up photos and videos of a hair transplant to see what your results could look like.

 Takeaway: FUE leaves virtually no scarring, while FUT will leave you with a faded but visible scar.